mishafarms/wii-sphero/README.md

 the Wii controller or you will not set the heading correctly.

 If the Nunchuk is inserted, then we will use the joystick on the Nunchuk to control the Sphero.
 You can still use the 1 button on the Wii to calibrate the Sphero.
+You can add or remove the Nunchuk at any time.

 If you push the home button, the Sphero will go to sleep and we will try to connect to the next Sphero in the list